Pickering College: Fire

 On December 30, 1905, a catastrophic fire broke out in the main building of the College.
 Although the exact cause was never determined, it was known that the blaze began in the Principal's quarters, and, stoked by high winds, the fire quickly consumed the brick building's wooden inner frame and structure.
 By dawn the next day, all that remained of the once great school were the charred brick outer walls, along with the Gymnasium, the stables, and a few other brick outbuildings.
 Nearly all of the school's contents, including valuable records and equipment, were destroyed.

-The extent of the damage was enormous; over $50,000 in 1905 dollars, with some $4000 alone attributed to the loss of the Principal's (Mr. Firth's) library.
+The extent of the damage was enormous; over $50,000 in 1905 dollars, with some $4,000 alone attributed to the loss of the Principal's (Mr. Firth's) library.
 Rebuilding costs were estimated to be another $30,000 or more over and above that number.
-Adding to the financial strain was the fact that the school was actually underinsured at the time, the amount actually covered by insurance being less than $13,000.
+Adding to the financial strain was that the school was actually underinsured at the time, the amount actually covered by insurance being less than $13,000.

 The fire of 1905 was to have consequences both for the school and for the Village of Pickering itself.
 A debate over the future of the school ensued, with many alumni, the Village of Pickering itself (fearing a loss of business and tax revenue) and others wishing to rebuild the College on its original site.
 A period of time passed where the College committee reviewed its options.
 For a time, Pickering remained the favourite; the local newspaper reported plans to rebuild the school on the same site, even larger than before, with a near doubling of capacity for boarding students.
 However, this was not to be.
 A number of towns expressed interest in hosting the College and were perhaps more vocal than the Village of Pickering had been.
 A new option would eventually come to the fore: the tiny town of Newmarket.

 With its larger Quaker community, direct rail link to Toronto, and the ready availability of services to the future campus, logic seemed to dictate a move there, and in 1908, sadness and objections of Alumni notwithstanding, the decision was made to relocate and rebuild the college in Newmarket.